Nearly everything you need to know about engaging the whole organization in change and learning processes with the help of digital facilitation.

 Sharing ideas, comments, thoughts, and conclusions has never been as easy as it is right now.
 Digital facilitation makes coordinating these conversations and ideas easier than ever before.

-Whether you’re leading a one-day workshop or a 6-month project, always make sure that the whole team is working towards a common goal.
-And remember, having a goal means nothing, unless it's created together with the team.
+Whether you’re leading a one-day workshop or a 6-month project, you'll want to make sure that the whole team is working towards a common goal.
+And remember, having a goal means nothing unless it's created together with the team.

 One of the best ways to engage people in the beginning of a project is to ask them about their expectations.
 Knowing what the participants want to achieve will help you plan future interactions and manage expectations.